 #1 – Using Out-Of-Date Employment Agreements

-The law is constantly changing.
-You need to make sure an important clause in the employment agreement is compliant with the law.
-If not, the specific provision or the entire contract may be void and legally unenforceable.
+Employment law are always changing.
+You need to check if the important parts of the agreement match the current workplace laws.
+If they don’t, those parts or even the whole contract might not be valid and legally enforceable.
 This opens employers to serious legal risks, defeating the point of having a written employment agreement in the first place.